n42n/n3n/doc/Faq.md

 ### I want to setup a supernode that only I can use.
 Perhaps even password protected?

-Please think of the community-name as password and start the supernode with the `-c <community file>` parameter where the `<community file>` is the path to a simple text file containing a single line with the name of your secret community.
+Please think of the community-name as password and start the supernode with the `supernode.community_file` options pointing at a simple text file containing a single line with the name of your secret community.
 It will be the only community allowed.
 Only edge nodes from that community can join (`-c <community name>` at the edge).

 If you additionally want to prevent open transmission of your secret community name via the network, **all** edge nodes should use